 These are my origami stars.
 They are tiny and adorable.
 I made all of my stars during my commute to work on the train over the course of a few days (approximately 80 stars total).
-Some of my stars didn’t turn out the best, but I hid those in the middle of the jar.
+Some of my stars want to buy lorazepam didn’t turn out the best, but I hid those in the middle of the jar.
 Who will know?!

 These jars are super tiny, and actually came with yogurt inside!
 I bought Riviera’s Petit Pot yogurt purely to reuse the set of jars.

 The strips I purchased came with instructions in Chinese to make them, but I had a hard time following.
 If you want to make your own origami stars, I definitely recommend the Origami Fun website.
 The step-by-step instructions were easy to follow.
 Once I made a few, I didn’t need to reference the site anymore.